Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 ### Disadvantages

-Being a relatively new framework, community support for Vue is much less existent than Angular or React.
+Vue.js version 2, having been only fairly recently released, has less community support than React or Angular.

-Vue's "opinionated" nature can be limiting if you are trying to do something in a way that the developers did not account for. <sup>[[opinionation](https://stackoverflow.com/a/802064/2651657)]</sup>
+Both a blessing and a curse, Vue's semi-"opinionated" nature can be restrictive in certain cases, rather than helpful.

 ### Ideal Use Cases